brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-10-charles-bernstein-with-phong-bui.md

 ---
 title: Charles Bernstein with Phong Bui
-summary: Poet Charles Bernstein and host Phong Bui discuss creative life in the context of our new social reality.
+summary: Poet Charles Bernstein and the _Brooklyn Rail's_ publisher Phong Bui discuss creative life in the context of our new social reality.
 collections:
   - the-new-social-environment
 event_host: The Brooklyn Rail